Updated-NoCheatPlus/Docs/FAQ.md

 ### Why isn't cncp (CompatNoCheatPlus) already integrated in NoCheatPlus?
 Because it would slow down the development of NoCheatPlus, we would always have to keep up with the other plugins if those get changed, also changes to NoCheatPlus might break compatibility with other plugins, so we would have to fix those too or remove the broken hooks.
 Also the testing for those components takes a lot of time and can't really be done by us.
 We might at some point build in a couple of generic things that will help with _some_ compatibility issues without endangering us of getting stuck with compatibility issues.

-### Can i use NoCheatPlus with another anti-hack plugin?
+### Can I use NoCheatPlus with another anti-hack plugin?
 Two plugins usually are not better than one.
 Just activate the few checks of the other plugin that you assume to be useful, disable the rest.
 Don't have both plugins check for the same things.
 The typical problems are that checks or the the whole plugins... a) become less effective, because one plugin won't even register actions that a player did, due to the other plugin having cancelled the action already, which can happen to both plugins, due to differing limits... b) that the same kind of checks conflict in taking back players actions, leading to unpleasant emergent effects, such as allowing flying with multiple fly checks being activated (also thinkable with built-in the vanilla fly check, thus let a plugin check for flying, setting allow-flight to true).

 ### Why are commands like 'ncp ban ...', or 'ncp kick ...' used in the configuration instead of the default commands?